Ownership, coverage, utilisation and maintenance of long-lasting insecticidal bed nets in three Health Districts in Cameroon: a cross-sectional study

 What is known about this topic

-• Long-lasting insecticide nets are now in use as a means to control and reduce the incidence of malaria;
+- Long-lasting insecticide nets are now in use as a means to control and reduce the incidence of malaria;

-• Mass Distribution campaigns are organised periodically to continually curb malaria.
+- Mass distribution campaigns are organised periodically to continually curb malaria.

 What this study adds

-• The ownership of LLINs does not necessarily mean its utilisation;
+- The ownership of LLINs does not necessarily mean its utilisation;

-• This study adds knowledge on the care and maintenance of LLINs.
+- The knowledge on the care and maintenance of LLINs.

 The authors declare that they have no competing interests.

-Frederick Nchang Cho, Paulette Ngum Fru, Patrick Kofon Jokwi, and Tassang Andrew N conceived and designed the study; Frederick Nchang Cho, Paulette Ngum Fru, Peter Canisius Kuku Elad, Solange Fri Munguh, Blessing Menyi Cho, and Yayah Emerencia Ngah recruited respondents, obtained consent and collected data; Frederick Nchang Cho, Patrick Kofon Jokwi, Ismaila Esa, and Peter Canisius Kuku Elad carried out data cleaning and statistical analysis; Frederick Nchang Cho, Ismaila Esa, Paulette Ngum Fru, Solange Fri Munguh, and Blessing Menyi Cho critically reviewed the literature and drafted the manuscript; Patrick Kofon Jokwi, Celestina Neh Fru, and Tassang Andrew N supervised the study.
+Frederick Nchang Cho, Paulette Ngum Fru, Patrick Kofon Jokwi, and Tassang Andrew conceived and designed the study; Frederick Nchang Cho, Paulette Ngum Fru, Peter Canisius Kuku Elad, Solange Fri Munguh, Blessing Menyi Cho, and Yayah Emerencia Ngah recruited respondents, obtained consent and collected data; Frederick Nchang Cho, Patrick Kofon Jokwi, Ismaila Esa, and Peter Canisius Kuku Elad carried out data cleaning and statistical analysis; Frederick Nchang Cho, Ismaila Esa, Paulette Ngum Fru, Solange Fri Munguh, and Blessing Menyi Cho critically reviewed the literature and drafted the manuscript; Patrick Kofon Jokwi, Celestina Neh Fru, and Tassang Andrew supervised the study.
 All authors read and approved the final version of the manuscript.

 We are thankful to the heads of households who participated in this survey, the community health workers, and to the field assistants who worked under challenging field conditions.